 It means our bodies are actively trying to maintain their current weight.

-If you eat more energy one day than your body needs, what do you think your body will do with that extra energy?
-A naturally fat guy might store that weight, but as hardgainers, our bodies will try to burn it before storing it.
+If you eat more energy than your body needs, what do you think your body will do with that extra energy?
+A naturally fat guy might store that weight, but as hardgainers, we may simply burn off those extra calories as extra body heat.

 You may notice that you start to fidget more.
-You might feel energised to go for a walk somewhere, or play some sports.
-You might even do some extra deep thinking and burn more energy that way.
+You might feel energized to go for a walk or play some sports.
+You might even burn extra calories by thinking more deeply.

 If you still have a surplus after all of that, your body will approach the problem from another angle—by limiting the amount of food coming in.
-The next day you might forget to eat a meal, or consistently under-eat at every meal that day.
+The next day you might forget to eat a meal, or perhaps you choose smaller serving sizes, or maybe you skip dessert.

-So that day I ate a whole bag of chips with 1200 calories, a box of cookies, and a pint of ice cream on top of my regular meals—what happened on the next day?
+So one day I ate a whole 1200-calorie bag of chips, a box of cookies, and a pint of ice cream on top of my regular meals.
+That might be enough to cause weight gain that day.
+But what happened the next day?

-I moved more.
-I thought more.
-And I probably ate less.
+The next day, I probably moved more or thought more, or maybe I ate less.
 And that balanced everything out.
 No weight gain for me.

-If you’re struggling to gain weight too, it’s because you’re running into that exact same issue.
-Every time you get ahead, your body cancels out your efforts retroactively.
+If you’re struggling to gain weight, too, it’s likely because you’re running into that exact same issue.
+Every time you get ahead on calories, your body cancels out your efforts retroactively.

 So here’s how to beat your body’s natural systems:

 - Track your energy objectively through an app like MyFitnessPal.
-If you try to “just eat more,” you won’t be able to account for your body making you forget things.
-It sounds crazy how your body might make you “forget” to eat breakfast the day after a previous day of eating big, but that’s just because you don’t remember all the times it happened to you!
+If you try to “just eat more,” you won’t remember that you’re forgetting things.
+If this sounds crazy, it’s just because you don’t remember all the times it happened to you!

-- Track your calories weekly too.
-You might eat a lot of food 6 out of 7 days, be on track to gain weight, and then under-eat on the 7th day by quite a lot because you’re busy or stressed.
+- Track your calories weekly, too.
+You might eat a lot of food 6 out of 7 days, be on track to gain weight, and then under-eat on the 7th day because you’re busy or stressed.
 That could wipe out all that extra energy you stored up over the week.

 Eating More Can Be Tough

 What if you find it hard to eat more than you need?
-Shane’s written an article explaining why it’s so hard for ectomorphs to gain weight, and another article on the Ectomorph Bulking Diet, which is designed to make it easier to eat more calories.
+Shane’s written an article explaining why it’s so hard for ectomorphs to gain weight, and another article detailing how to eat more calories.
 Here are some quick tips:

-- Drink your energy.
+- Drink your calories.
 Drinking calories doesn’t make us feel full in the same way as chewing our food.
 Smoothies, protein shakes and milk are excellent choices.
-In our program, we have a half-dozen recipes for a custom, homemade workout drink which will help you annihilate up to 1,000 calories in just one shake.
+In our bulking program, we have dozens of recipes, including a recipe for a homemade 1000-calorie workout drink.

 - Eat more often.
 Studies show that those who snack between meals eat more calories than those who eat larger meals less often.